chuckjaz/invariant/src/files/files.md

 # `POST /files/mount`

 Mount a content link to the files server.
-Once the content link is a mounted the file becomes accessable from the other methods.
-If the content-link is slot reference then the directory is writable; ohterwise the directory and all its content are read-only.
+Once the content link is a mounted the file becomes accessible from the other methods.
+If the content-link is slot reference then the directory is writable; otherwise the directory and all its content are read-only.
 Changing a mounted slot will cause a change request to the associated slot.

 ## Request